-White collar defense attorney Chelsea Curfman conducts internal investigations for corporate clients facing issues involving bribery, corruption, accounting and securities fraud, violations of company policy, or other misconduct.
-Experienced in managing both multinational and small-scale internal investigations, Chelsea identifies and assesses potential violations of laws such as the Foreign Corrupt Practices Act (FCPA), anti-trafficking/forced labor laws, and other anti-bribery and anti-corruption (ABAC) laws and supply chain regulations.
-She also conducts confidential investigations into sensitive issues involving employee misconduct, and advises clients on steps they can take to address and/or mitigate related risks.
+As member of the firm’s White Collar & Investigations practice, Chelsea Curfman conducts confidential internal investigations for clients facing potential legal exposure due to issues involving bribery, corruption, accounting and securities fraud, violations of company policy, or other misconduct.
+Experienced in managing both multinational and small-scale investigations, Chelsea helps clients identify and assess potential violations of the Foreign Corrupt Practices Act (FCPA), U.K. Bribery Act, and other anti-bribery and anti-corruption (ABAC) laws and supply chain regulations.
+She also counsels clients on designing appropriate remediation plans to mitigate identified problems and minimize future legal exposure.

-A founding member of the Denver chapter of the Women’s White Collar Defense Association, Chelsea also serves as a co-adjunct professor at the University of Colorado Law School.
-She teaches a course on the FCPA and other anti-corruption, anti-trafficking, and supply chain compliance regulations.
+Chelsea is an active member of the Denver chapter of the Women’s White Collar Defense Association.
+She also serves as an adjunct professor at the University of Colorado Law School, where she teaches a course on the FCPA and other anti-corruption, anti-trafficking, and supply chain compliance regulations.